kummahiih/asyncapp/README.md

  * overritable top level logging
  * coroutine cancellation via program exit value future

-See  EchoApp.py for an usage example and asyncapp.AsyncApp class for more points to overwrite.
-The tests are written into AsyncLinuxAppTest.py and passed when I ran em in Ubuntu using Python 3.5.2.

 Things to do:
  * the usage of this library is not fluent enough.
 You know what I mean.